abbotware/abbotware/README.md

 * Coverage Report aggregation via ([ReportGenerator](https://github.com/danielpalme/ReportGenerator))

 ### Abbotware.Core
-This assembly has no major dependencies on any other nugets.
-Starting with Net5, there will be a dependency on **Microsoft.Extensions.Logging.Abstractions** to use the Microsoft.Extensions.Logging.ILogger interface.
-All internal logging will be routed via an adapter (and eventually replaced completely)
+This assembly has no major dependencies except for **Microsoft.Extensions.Logging.Abstractions**.
+The internal components all log to the Microsoft.Extensions.Logging.ILogger interface.
+For NetStandard2.0 /and NetStandard2.1, additional dependencies have been added only to add in missing features that have been added to later version of .Net.

 ### Abbotware.Interop.{Library}
 These assemblies contain interop/wrapper classes around various third-party libraries to encapsulate initialization and logic.
 Sometimes the are abstracted away as via interfaces